AP POLYCET Exam Pattern 2026 (Out): Check Section-wise Pattern & Marking Scheme

 AP POLYCET Syllabus 2026

-The AP POLYCET syllabus will be released online.
+The AP POLYCET syllabus has been published online.
 Candidates must check the official AP POLYCET 2026 syllabus along with the exam pattern to have a good understanding of how to prepare for the entrance examination.
 AP POLYCET syllabus will list the subjects, units and topics that have to be studied for the entrance examination.
 The topics of Physics, Chemistry and Mathematics will be included in the syllabus.
 The AP POLYCET syllabus is based on the SSC examination syllabus, conducted by the Board of Secondary Education, Andhra Pradesh.

 Q&A Icon